-Collecting Your Own Tropical Fish is a 7 part series which details how to collect your own tropical fish, including collection buckets, hand nets, collection nets, capturing fish, decompressing fish and transporting fish.
-Also included in this series are several true stories of encounters with sharks.
+Collecting Your Own Tropical Fish is a 7 part series that details how to collect your own tropical fish, including collection buckets, hand nets, collection nets, capturing fish, decompressing fish and transporting fish.
+Below is a list of the separate articles to read in this series.
+Also included in this series are several true stories of underwater encounters with sharks.

 01 of 12